Young people need spaces

 Got questions about Ensembles?
 Please send us an email; we’re here to help.

-Anna has enjoyed a long history working with Barking Gecko, both acting and running workshops.
-For Barking Gecko she has performed in My Space Too, Magnasonic, Danny In Trouble, Silverfish, Frog Opera, Way Home, The Troll From The Bowl, Two Unreal Stories and Actors At Work (Bell Shakespeare collaboration), and conducted workshops in both metropolitan and rural areas.
+Anna enjoys sharing acting tools to create a structure for the imagination and creativity of young people.
+She has worked with Barking Gecko, both acting and running workshops and performed in My Space Too, Magnasonic, Danny In Trouble, Silverfish, Frog Opera, Way Home, The Troll From The Bowl, Two Unreal Stories, and conducted workshops in both metropolitan and regional areas.

 Georgia is an actor, theatre maker, producer and educator.
-Acting roles include THE ONE by Jeffrey Jay Fowler, Scent Tales, Glengarry Glen Ross, Public Space, Second Hands, The Little Mermaid, Fat Pig and Giving Up The Ghosts.
 She has been nominated for Equity Guild/PAWA Awards four times and Best Individual Performance The Blue Room Theatre Awards twice.

-Mararo is a Kenyan born writer, performer and media graduate, with a passionate interest in diverse forms of story telling.
+Mararo is a Kenyan born writer, performer and media graduate.
 He believes in the strength and importance of storytelling; and is attracted to stories that deal with struggles of this generation, and the challenges we encounter in an age of propaganda and myths that continue to perpetuate hatred, ignorance and selfishness.

 Michelle has worked at Pegasus Theatre where she was the Youth Arts Team Leader and developed new creative learning programs to enable theatre, community and school-based learning through the arts.
 She also worked with Oxford Youth Theatre for 8 years as a tutor-director, making theatre for and with young people aged 6 to 26.